asvny/polyfill-cloudflare-worker/README.md

 ## About The Project

-A side post on how to implement the same functionality of Polyfill.io using Cloudflare Worker and Cloudflare KV Storage.
+An experimental project on how to implement the same functionality of Polyfill.io using Cloudflare Worker and Cloudflare KV Storage.
 > Please don't use this in production .. it is not as fast as original polyfill.io

 ### Worker